The NCAA Men’s Basketball Tournament isn’t just a sports

 3. Drive a collaborative, agile campaign process that involves all vendors and agencies from start to finish

-For a quick glimpse of the five phases in the campaign process and the roles and responsibilities of each party across that process, check out The creative process for programmatic infographic.
+roles and responsibilities of each party across that process, check out The creative process for programmatic infographic.

 Whether you use Facebook, Twitter, Pinterest, LinkedIn or any other social media, you need to learn fow to earn followers and fans and how to create engaging content, design attention-grabbing graphics and promote your brand to the right audience.
 Get it right and social media can deliver sales, traffic, brand awareness and more.